Interior at properties for sale in Tulum at Mayab Tulum

 Developer Financing (Direct from the Seller/Builder)

 For those investing in pre-construction in Tulum, developer financing is one of the most straightforward routes.
-Many Tulum developers in the most popular areas to invest in Tulum offer in-house financing or payment plans to attract foreign buyers.
+Many Tulum developers offer in-house financing or payment plans to attract foreign buyers.
 This typically involves paying installments directly to the developer rather than getting a third-party loan.

 These condos at Mayab Tulum with double-height designs offer international buyers various options to financing real estate in Mexico

-Double-height condos for sale in Tulum at Mayab Tulum offer soaring open space with abundant natural light.
+Double-height condos for sale in Tulum at Mayab Tulum in Tulum, Mexico.

 Pros and Cons of Each Financing Method